-- check (time_slot_id in (select time_slot_id from time_slot)) - why not use a foreign key here? - Every section has at least one instructor teaching the section. - how to write this? - Unfortunately: subquery in check clause not supported by pretty much any database - Alternative: triggers (later) - create assertion <assertion-name> check check - Also not supported by anyone
+- why not use a foreign key here?

+- Every section has at least one instructor teaching the section.

+- how to write this?

+- Unfortunately: subquery in check clause not supported by pretty much any database

+- Alternative: triggers (later)

+- create assertion <assertion-name> check <predicate>;

+- Also not supported by anyone